gsquire/append/README.md

     app [SRC] [DST]

 To Do
-- Add support for globbing, STDOUT, and STDIN
+- Add support for globbing, STDOUT, and STDIN, and multiple files.